-MS in Counseling and Clinical Health Psychology (48-credits) MS in Counseling Psychology Studies (48-credits) MS in Mental Health Counseling (60-credits)
+MS in Counseling and Clinical Health Psychology (48-credits) MS in Mental Health Counseling (60-credits) MS in Mental Health Counseling - Addictions Concentration (60-credits) MS in Counseling Psychology Studies (48-credits)

 The Master of Science programs in counseling and psychology are offered at the Philadelphia PCOM campus only.
 Courses are offered on evenings and weekends, and the programs take two years to complete for full-time students.
 These programs may also be completed on a part-time basis.

 The 48-credit Master of Science Program in Counseling and Clinical Health Psychology emphasizes a cognitive behavioral approach to treatment and provides specialized training in health psychology, behavioral medicine and collaboration with primary care physicians.

-This program prepares graduates to provide evaluation, counseling, therapy, and consultation services in a variety of counseling settings.
-The program trains highly skilled, compassionate, culturally sensitive clinicians to provide empirically-based, and collaborative treatment.
+The program trains highly skilled, compassionate, culturally sensitive clinicians to provide empiricallybased, and collaborative treatment.
 This program trains practitioner-scholars to offer assessment, therapeutic interventions, consultation, program evaluation, social justice advocacy, and follow-up services.
 Incorporating knowledge of the biopsychosocial model, the program provides a foundation for ethical practice that facilitates the well-being of individuals, families, and communities.
 It is designed for individuals applying for licensure as a professional counselor (LPC) in states that require a 48-credit master's degree and accept psychology credits or for individuals who plan to pursue a doctoral degree in counseling, psychology, or a related field.
 This program features specialized practicum and internship experiences to prepare students to work in their desired setting.